Skip to contents

 data1

-data frame representing the first group (e.g., the baseline or "original" data).
+data frame representing the first group (e.g., the baseline data).

 data2

-data frame representing the second group (e.g., the comparison or "refitted" data).
+data frame representing the second group (e.g., the comparison data).

 outcome